Jean-kassyl/demo-repo/README.md

 # Demo git and github
-## descirption
+## description
-this repo is my first one and it concerns my learning of git and github
+this repo is my first one and concerns my learning of git and github